Here’s my guide to ferreting out the best hidden gems and secret spots in beautiful Barcelona Spain.

 These off the radar attractions in Barcelona are just as amazing as the must see sites.
 And you don’t have to jostle crowds.

-Here's my guide to ferreting out the hidden gems and secret spots in beautiful Barcelona Spain.
+Barcelona is a feast for the eyes.
 With its incredible beauty and wealth of art and architecture, Barcelona’s popularity as a tourist destination has burgeoned in recent years.

-In spite of what can be horrible crowds, there are still some less-feted hidden gems where you can avoid long lines, bicycles, and selfie stick wielding tourists.
+In spite of what can be horrible hordes of tourists, there are still some less-feted hidden gems where you can avoid long lines, bicycles, and crowds.